msfreemind/think-land/README.md

 ## Theory

 In his course "Philosophy of Education," Dr. Leonard Peikoff stresses the need for students to submit essays, in each class, as an indispensable means of training them in proper thinking methods.
-He believes that writing, as opposed to speaking, is the only means of fully organizing your thoughts on a complex subject since there are too many aspects to a complex subject for speaking to enable someone to keep those aspects separate and identifiable.
+He believes that writing, as opposed to speaking, is the only means of fully organizing your thoughts on a complex subject since there are too many aspects to a complex subject for mere speaking to allow someone to keep those aspects separate and identifiable.

 In his view, both the act of expressing one's thoughts in writing, but also having this writing scrutinized by people with proper thinking methods and some grasp of the subject, was crucial.
-Only through extensive writing and having one's writing scrutinized can someone be trained in intellectual rigor and, therefore, in proper thinking methods.
+Only through extensive writing and having this writing scrutinized can someone be trained in intellectual rigor and, therefore, in how to think properly.

 Needless to say, very few people have gone through this kind of training and, as a result, many adults have difficulties organizing their thoughts and communicating them.